nitram509/android-web-telephony-integration/README.md

 Android Web Telephony Integration (WTI)
 ==================================================

-Web Telephony Integration (WTI) is like Computer Telephony Integration (CTI), but for the Web ;-)
+Web Telephony Integration (WTI) is like Computer Telephony Integration [CTI](http://en.wikipedia.org/wiki/Computer_telephony_integration), but for the Web ;-)

 This is a proof of concept (PoC) of how to integrate mobile phones